openmm/openmm/docs-source/usersguide/application.rst

 A First Example
 ***************

 Let’s begin with our first example of an OpenMM script.
-It loads a PDB file called “input.pdb”, models it using the AMBER99SB force field and TIP3P water model, energy minimizes it, simulates it for 10,000 steps with a Langevin integrator, and saves a frame to a PDB file called “output.pdb” every 1000 time steps.
+It loads a specially-prepared PDB file called :file:`input.pdb` that defines positions for all of the atoms in a biomolecular system, parameterizes it using the AMBER99SB force field and TIP3P water model, energy minimizes it, simulates it for 10,000 steps with a Langevin integrator, and saves a snapshot frame to a PDB file called :file:`output.pdb` every 1,000 time steps.

 .. samepage::
     ::

+        # Import OpenMM modules.
         from simtk.openmm.app import *
         from simtk.openmm import *
         from simtk.unit import *
         from sys import stdout

+        # Load topology and positions from the PDB file.
         pdb = PDBFile('input.pdb')
+        # Load the forcefield parameters for AMBER99SB and TIP3P water.
         forcefield = ForceField('amber99sb.xml', 'tip3p.xml')
+        # Create a System object from the topology defined in the PDB file.
         system = forcefield.createSystem(pdb.topology, nonbondedMethod=PME,
                 nonbondedCutoff=1*nanometer, constraints=HBonds)
+        # Create a Langevin integrator with specified temperature, collision rate, and timestep.
+        temperature = 300*kelvin
+        collision_rate = 1/picosecond
+        timestep = 0.002*picoseconds
-        integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+        integrator = LangevinIntegrator(temperature, collision_rate, timestep)
+        # Create a Simulation from the topology, system, and integrator.
         simulation = Simulation(pdb.topology, system, integrator)
+        # Set the initial atomic positions for the simulation from the PDB file.
         simulation.context.setPositions(pdb.positions)
+        # Minimize the energy prior to simulation.
         simulation.minimizeEnergy()
+        # Add a few reporters to generate output during the simulation.
+        report_interval = 1000
-        simulation.reporters.append(PDBReporter('output.pdb', 1000))
+        simulation.reporters.append(PDBReporter('output.pdb', report_interval))
-        simulation.reporters.append(StateDataReporter(stdout, 1000, step=True,
+        simulation.reporters.append(StateDataReporter(stdout, report_interval, step=True,
                 potentialEnergy=True, temperature=True))
+        # Run the simulation for a specified number of timesteps.
         simulation.step(10000)

     .. caption::

         :autonumber:`Example,PDB example`

-You can find this script in the “examples” folder of your OpenMM installation.
+You can find this script in the :file:`examples` folder of your OpenMM installation.
-It is called “simulatePdb.py”.
+It is called :file:`simulatePdb.py`.
 To execute it from a command line, go to your terminal/console/command prompt window (see Chapter :ref:`installing-openmm` on setting up the window to use OpenMM).
-Navigate to the “examples” folder by typing
+Navigate to the :examples:`examples` folder by typing
 ::

     cd <examples_directory>